 In April I reviewed Toxic Inequality by Thomas M. Shapiro, which he published post-Obama.
 The book was a follow-up to The Hidden Cost of Being African-American, which he published pre-Obama.
 The racial wealth gap didn't close under Barack Obama, even though he overcame the Great Recession.
 I'm not confident that the racial wealth gap will close under Biden either (or Donald Trump, for that matter).

 Jubalyn ExWilliams lives in Pennsylvania (United States).
 During the COVID shutdown, she petitioned on-foot to help third-party candidates Howie Hawkins and Angela Walker get on the state ballot.
-Her writings and commentaries, including one on "EXCLUSIVE OP-ED: My Plan to Lift Every Voice in Black America" by Joe Biden, at landturn.com/blog.
+Her writings and commentaries, including one on Biden's "EXCLUSIVE OP-ED: My Plan to Lift Every Voice in Black America," at landturn.com/blog.

-Related: Global Recession (Q2) Related: Unemployment Rate (Q3) Related: Why this winter is deadlier for the homeless (Q4) Related: Internat'l mission to U.S. elections: correspondence (2022) Related: Green candidate for senate on special prosecutors, student loan debt (2022) Related: As American as Student Loan Debt (2020) Related: Americans also have medical debt (2020) Related: Public Intellectuals in Pennsylvania, II (2022) Please join the #CheyneyChallenge, a monthly donation campaign for America's first HBCU.
+Related: Candidates appeal to Black voters with pledges of economic justice (Q1) Related: One way COVID could force economic depression on African nations (Q2) Related: Raising my eyebrows @ recent U.S. unemployment claims post-2009 (Q3) Related: Why this winter is deadlier for the homeless (Q4) Related: Why rent control is more beneficial than affordable housing alone (2023) Related: When Democrats, Republicans are kind-of for labor (2024) Related: Green candidate for senate on special prosecutors, student loan debt (2022) Related: As American as Student Loan Debt (2020) Related: Americans also have medical debt (2020) Related: Public Intellectuals in Politics (2022) Please join the #CheyneyChallenge, a monthly donation campaign for America's first HBCU.
 I made my most recent donation of $18.37 today.
 Cheyney University of Pennsylvania cheyney.edu Est. 1837 The Cheyney Challenge is an initiative of alumnus Mr. Bright.
 I committed to it in 2015, and began donating the following year.
 Related: September Cheyney Challenge (2020)

 Archives